HunKun/safety/README.md

-This is Use the founcation code to write
+There are Use the founcation code to write